unpredictable-arcane/unpredictable-arcane/README.md

   <img src="https://visitor-badge.laobi.icu/badge?page_id=unpredictable-arcane.unpredictable-arcane&"  />
 </div>

-### 👋 Hello
+## 👋 Hello
- — I’m a full-stack web developer focused on building practical, high-quality web applications.
+ <b>— I’m a full-stack web developer focused on building practical, high-quality web applications.

 I design and implement modern frontend using HTML5, CSS (Tailwind), JavaScript and React/Next.js, with UI prototypes in Figma.
 On the server side I use Node.js with Prisma and databases like MongoDB or Firebase for data and auth.
-I follow best practices for code quality, testing and deployment — pushing production builds to Vercel and maintaining a tidy Git & GitHub workflow.
+I follow best practices for code quality, testing and deployment — pushing production builds to Vercel and maintaining a tidy Git & GitHub workflow.</b>
 ###
 <div align="center">
   <img height="250" width="500" src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/7d484dc9-68a9-4ee6-a767-aea59035c12d"  />